mitchellsayer/alea/README.md

 # alea

-alea is a Python package that provides a way to model random variables corresponding to real-world, probabilistic experiments.
-Using fairly simplistic notation, you can construct complex, dependent random variables and calculate an arbitrary random variable's mean, variance, and moments, among other actions.
+alea is a Python package that provides a way to model random variables.

+Using fairly simplistic notation, you can construct complex, dependent random variables, calculate an arbitrary random variable's mean, variance, and moments, and more.
 See below for a full features list.

 ## Why Model Random Variables?